wp-plugins/osm/readme.txt

 == Changelog ==

+= 1.2.3 =
-= 1.2.2 =
+* FIX: Link OpenLayers 2.11 as GML layer is not supported anymore = 1.2.2 =
 * FIX: Shortcode generator did not show anything since Osmarender service is not supported anymore.
 = 1.2.1 =